VarunTej06/Varuntej/README.md

 ---

 ### :man_technologist: About Me :

-<h3 align="justify">Having 3 years of experience as a seasoned DevOps Engineer with a robust background in both Functional and Automation Testing, I bring a unique blend of expertise in software development, infrastructure management, and quality assurance.
-My career journey spans hands-on experience with both DevOps and QA roles, where I have excelled in leveraging cutting-edge technologies to drive efficiency and innovation.</h3>
+<p align="justify">Having 3 years of experience as a seasoned DevOps Engineer with a robust background in both Functional and Automation Testing, I bring a unique blend of expertise in software development, infrastructure management, and quality assurance.
+My career journey spans hands-on experience with both DevOps and QA roles, where I have excelled in leveraging cutting-edge technologies to drive efficiency and innovation.</p>

 - 💻 Check my Projects and other Repos [HERE](https://github.com/VarunTej06?tab=repositories)